Digital pen

-A digital pen is an input device which captures the handwriting or brush strokes of a user and converts handwritten analog information created using "pen and paper" into digital data, enabling the data to be utilized in various applications.
-This type of pen is usually used in conjunction with a digital notebook, although the data can also be used for different applications or simply as a graphic.
+A digital pen is an input device which captures the handwriting or brush strokes of a user and converts handwritten analog information into digital data, enabling the data to be utilized in various applications.
+This type of pen is used in conjunction with a graphics tablet, tablet computer, smartphone or digital notebook.

-Smart pen is a more specific term; it has the same basic characteristics, but also has other features like voice recording or a text scanner.
-A smart pen is generally larger and has more features than an active pen.
-Digital pens typically contain internal electronics and have features such as touch sensitivity, input buttons, memory for storing handwriting data and transmission capabilities.

-Characteristics

-The input device captures the handwriting data, that, once digitized, can be uploaded to a computer and displayed on its monitor.
+The input device captures the handwriting data, that, once digitized, can be displayed on a screen.